Contrasting Jefferson Security Bank (JFWV) and Its Rivals

-Jefferson Security Bank (OTCMKTS:JFWV – Get Rating) is one of 77 publicly-traded companies in the “Commercial banks, not elsewhere classified” industry, but how does it weigh in compared to its rivals?
-We will compare Jefferson Security Bank to related companies based on the strength of its risk, analyst recommendations, dividends, institutional ownership, valuation, earnings and profitability.
+Jefferson Security Bank (OTCMKTS:JFWV – Get Rating) is one of 77 publicly-traded companies in the “Commercial banks, not elsewhere classified” industry, but how does it compare to its peers?
+We will compare Jefferson Security Bank to related businesses based on the strength of its dividends, risk, valuation, analyst recommendations, earnings, profitability and institutional ownership.

-This table compares Jefferson Security Bank and its rivals top-line revenue, earnings per share and valuation.
+This table compares Jefferson Security Bank and its peers’ net margins, return on equity and return on assets.

 |Jefferson Security Bank